microcks/microcks.io/content/documentation/getting-started-tests.md

 2020-10-19 14:49:37,135 INFO  [io.quarkus] (main) Installed features: [cdi, resteasy, resteasy-jaxb, resteasy-jsonb]
 ```

-Depending on you system, the application endpoint will be reachable at `http://docker.for.mac.localhost:8282` or `http://docker.for.win.localhost:8282` or `http://localhost:8282`.
+Depending on you system and docker version, the application endpoint will be reachable at `http://docker.for.mac.localhost:8282` or `http://docker.for.win.localhost:8282` or `http://localhost:8282` from you host network.
+However you'll have to use `http://host.docker.internal:8282` as the test endpoint when launching a step in next step.

+> If you still encounter issues joining this container from Microcks main one, you may use the command `docker run -i --name pastry --network=docker-compose_default --rm -p 8282:8282 quay.io/microcks/quarkus-api-pastry:latest` to force the implementation to join the network that was created by the Microcks docker-compose.
+After that, you'll have to use `http://pastry:8282` as the test endpoint.

 ## Launching a test